Audit Log

 How it works

-DayZero captures every qualifying request, enriches it with entity display details, and hash-chains each entry before storing it, where the activity feed reads from.
+DayZero captures every qualifying action, enriches it with entity display details, and records each entry in a tamper-evident sequence before storing it for the activity feed.

 flowchart TD